vicwomg/pikaraoke/README.md

   --alsa-fix            Add this if you are using a USB soundcard or Hifi
                         audio hat and cannot hear audio.
-  --dual-screen         Output video to both HDMI ports (raspberry pi 4 only)
+  --dual-screen         Output video to both HDMI ports (raspberry pi 4 only) --high-quality        Download higher quality video.
+Note: requires ffmpeg
+                        and may cause CPU, download speed, and other performance issues
+  --use-vlc             Use VLC Player instead of the default OMX Player
 ```

 ## Screen UI